Pastoral System, Safeguarding & Welfare Team

 Your child’s Tutor is the first point of contact for parents and maintains an overview of each pupil’s welfare and progress throughout their secondary school career.
 All Tutors and Pastoral Staff will be pleased to make arrangements to see parents should there be any issues or matters you wish to discuss.

 Our Head of Year 7 arranges the new intake pupils into Tutor Groups, taking into consideration individual social and learning needs.
 Our aim is to ensure that no pupil feels isolated and is inspired and supported to learn unhindered.
-Your child’s Tutor Group meets twice every day for registration periods.
+Your child’s Tutor Group meets every day for registration periods.

 Frequent all-school assemblies reinforce the sense of the school as a community and help individuals build a sense of well-being.
 These assemblies also provide opportunities for moral teaching and the celebration of success of individuals and groups.